Rio Metro Regional Transit District Status Updates:

 - Valencia County Dial-a-Ride Service – Operating hours from 7:30 a.m. to 3:30 p.m.; Reservation hours from 7:00 a.m. to 4:00 p.m.

 - Route 202 - Santa Ana, Santo Domingo and Cochiti Pueblo stops closed; all other bus stops continue to be served

-- Route 204 - Zia and Jemez Pueblo stops closed; all other bus stops continue to be served
+- Route 204 - Zia Pueblo, Jemez Pueblo and Village of Jemez Springs stops closed; all other bus stops continue to be served